 - Boots: While you don’t need to wear sturdy shoes every day, at least one pair of safari boots will make your trip nicer!

-- Travel Adapter: You’ll need a special travel adapter for traveling Africa.
+- Travel Adapter: You’ll need a special travel adapter for traveling to Africa.
 Get one before you get there so you don’t pay a premium on the ground.

 Hi!